leopold-weidner/DBDIpy/README.md

 # DBDIpy (Version 0.7.0)
 **********************************

-DBDIpy is an open-source Python library, to ...
+DBDIpy is an open-source Python library,for the curation and interpretation of dielectric barrier discharge ionisation mass spectrometric datasets.